-The entire first floor of The Union Pacific Railroad Museum will be transformed in the coming months into the state-of-the-art, million-dollar exhibit "Building America" The exhibit's grand opening will be May 12, 2012.
+The entire first floor of The Union Pacific Railroad Museum is dedicated to the state-of-the-art "Building America" exhibit.

-Since opening in the Carnegie Library in Council Bluffs in 2003, the Union Pacific Railroad Museum's first floor has been dedicated to sharing the experience of building the Transcontinental Railroad.
-The new exhibit takes the telling of this story to an entirely new level.
-With a new immersive design and cutting-edge technology, visitors will be transported to the 1860s as they learn about frontier life, the monumental work needed for constructing the railroad and the communities that were created along its route.
+This exhibit takes the story of constructing the Transcontinental Railroad to an entirely new level.
+With an immersive design and cutting-edge technology, visitors will be transported to the 1860s as they learn about frontier life, the monumental work needed for constructing the railroad and the communities that were created along its route.

-Key components of the "Building America"exhibit will include:
+Key components of the "Building America" exhibit include:

 - The Arizona Spike – one of three ceremonial spikes used on May 10, 1869, at Promontory Summit, Utah.